10 Foods That Can Increase Sperm Count and Motility Fast

 If Brazil nuts are hard to come by for you, selenium can also be found at high concentrations in tuna, different sources of beef and pork.

-In one study, researchers measured the effects of selenium on infertile men.
-After selenium treatment, 52.6% of participants experienced an increase in sperm motility and morphology.
+In one study, researchers measured the effects of selenium on sperm health.
+After selenium supplementation, 52.6% of participants experienced an increase in sperm motility and morphology.
 Over 10% of participants in the study achieved spontaneous pregnancy with their partners.
 Several other studies have produced similar results in support of selenium for improving sperm parameters.
 Studies show that consuming more vitamin C can increase blood antioxidant levels up to 30% which reduces cellular damage.

 In one study, men who received 2,000mg of vitamin C per day for 2 months showed substantial increases in their sperm count and motility.

 As you can see from the figure above, vitamin C supplementation caused the men in the studies’ sperm counts to more than double.

 Although the fruits mentioned in this section are packed with vitamin C, and make it onto our list of foods that boost sperm count and motility it can be near impossible to achieve appropriate vitamin C levels through diet alone without risking toxic levels of sugar.
 Sugar as you likely know is bad for many areas of health and can actually be quite detrimental to sperm health.

 As such, we recommend supplementing your diet with male fertility supplements.